 We can learn a lot (or maybe some significant things) from the study of food.
-However no one can have your unique individual experience of it, for you, be it socially, spiritually, physically, financially etc.
+However no one can have your unique individual experience of it, be it socially, spiritually, physically, or emotionally.

 So, it makes sense to start with being honest with what we are experiencing and what we are consequently doing.
 First, and foremost we need to be in our body, and noticing what happens.
 Instead of constantly eating with our heads, which breeds further confusion.